-Over the years, Chris has also written for The Guardian, The Times, the BBC’s Tomorrow’s World, Computer Weekly, Citywire, Publishing News, PC World, i-CIO, and many others, and has appeared on Sky TV, BBC London 94.9, and in numerous video webinars.
+Over the years, Chris has written for The Guardian, The Times, the BBC’s Tomorrow’s World, Computer Weekly, Citywire, Publishing News, PC World, i-CIO, and others, and has appeared on Sky TV, BBC London 94.9, and in numerous video webinars.

 During the Noughties, Chris was the author of a number of books, including Creating Digital Music and Sound; The Complete Guide to Digital Audio, Instant Graphics, and (uncredited) First Steps in Digital Design.

 He was contributor to / co-editor of The Big Read Book of Books (a tie-in with the BBC TV series), and editor of Ultimate Robot (DK, pictured).
 He has edited more than 50 other books, on design, photography, video, and movie special effects.

 Chris has trained as a mentor, and has worked voluntarily for foundation learning centre DV8 Training in Sussex, which helps teenagers who have left the education system early to acquire creative skills and useful qualifications.